Generic Name: sevelamer (se-VEL-a-mer)

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Renvela:

 Store Renvela at 77 degrees F (25 degrees C).
 Brief storage between 59 and 86 degrees F (15 and 30 degrees C) is allowed.
-Store in a tightly closed container.
+Store in the original packaging.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Do not use after the expiration date.
 Keep Renvela out of the reach of children and away from pets.